Real Estate Investment In Buffalo

 Between Main Street and Jefferson Avenue, and all points north of Best Street

 I call this area the Near East.
 It is adjacent to two very high demand neighborhoods, the Delaware District and the Fruit Belt.
 Right now, home sellers in the Near East are trying to get Fruit Belt prices but are rarely finding them.
 I had a seller on Pershing that was adamant about getting $55,000 for a property in okay shape yielding $1,100/mo in rent.
 We came close but nobody was buying at that price.
-I think a $10,000 reduction in price would had attracted a buyer.
+I think a $10,000 reduction in price would have attracted a buyer.
 This market is still trying to find its footing.

 You can also find architectural gems here in the Near East.
 47 E. Utica Street sold for $60,000.
 It is an all brick masterpiece with leaded glass, ornate woodwork, and 3,270 square feet of living space.
 Currently, there are six properties in various states of repair listed between $25,000 and $40,000 in the Near East.
 Call us to schedule a showing.
 716-681-1926.